lilWolf011/whatsapp-message-logger/README.md

 This project is licensed by MIT - See [LICENSE FILE](LICENSE) for details.

-Scan the QR code that appears on the terminal\n
+Scan the QR code that appears on the terminal

 !!!If you close the terminal, the logging process will not continue working.!!!

 ## Contributors